quantori/GherkinSyncTool/README.md

 | `gherkinsynctool_id` | String   |
 | `automation_type`    | Dropdown |

-##### Tags

-- @Reference:JIRA-123 tag from a feature file will be parsed and filled as 'JIRA-123' to the reference testrail test case field.
-- @Priority:High tag from a feature file will be parsed and filled as 'High' to the priority testrail test case field.
-- @Automated:UI tag from a feature file will be parsed and filled as 'UI' to the automation type testrail test case field.

 ## Configuration

 GherkinSyncTool can be configured in three ways.
 The priority corresponds to the list order.